Here are two alternative procedures, both of which

 2. Optional; block non-specific binding by incubation of section with 1% goat serum in PBS for 1 hour at 37°C.

 4. Wash sections at least 3 times, at least 5 minutes each time, in PBS.
-To reduce background can include 0.1% Tween 20 in PBS.
+To reduce background can include 0.1% Tween 20 to the PBS.

 6. Wash sections at least 3 times, at least 5 minutes each time, in PBS.
 To reduce background can include 0.1% Tween 20 in PBS.